pyx-project/pyx/manual/axis.rst

    exponential notation, for None it is considered to be equal to minexponent

-   uniformexponent forces all numbers to be written in exponential notation when at least one label excets the limits for non-exponential notiation
+   uniformexponent forces all numbers to be written in exponential notation when at least one label exceeds the limits for non-exponential notation

    mantissatexter, basetexter, and exponenttexter generate the texts for the mantissa, basetexter, and exponenttexter